dentarg/auth0-blog/_posts/2018-03-01-timeslice-suspense-react16.markdown

 In Dan's talk, he said: _"We’ve built a generic way to ensure that high-priority updates like user input don’t get blocked by rendering low-priority updates"_.
 What does this mean?
 The ReactJS team named this concept **Time Slicing**.
 Let me explain in simpler terms.

-{% include tweet_quote.html quote_text="We’ve built a generic way to ensure that high-priority updates like user input don’t get blocked by rendering low-priority updates." %}
+{% include tweet_quote.html quote_text="Dan Abramov: We’ve built a generic way to ensure that high-priority updates like user input don’t get blocked by rendering low-priority updates." %}

 ReactJS is concerned about a device's CPU power.
 While rendering, ReactJS ensures that it doesn't block the thread thus causing the app to freeze.